Peter-Kahl/Epistemic-Clientelism-Theory/README.md

 ## Publisher & Licence

-First published in Great Britain by Peter Kahl on 24 July 2025.\
+First published in Great Britain by Peter Kahl, 2025-07-24.\
-v3 edition published by Lex et Ratio Ltd on 20 August 2025.
+v3 edition published by Lex et Ratio Ltd on 2025-08-20.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\